 Promotes student wellbeing and delivers comprehensive wellness education to all WVU students.
+View the campus resource card for a full list of wellness resources available.

 Carruth Center for Psychological and Psychiatric Services provides a variety of counseling and psychiatry services.